-Through both practical and theoretical exposure to the challenging and exciting world of Medicine, students will learn the basics of medical science and get the chance to assess whether they would be suited to the medical sector in the future.
+Through both practical and theoretical exposure to the challenging and exciting world of Medicine, students learn the basics of medical science and get the chance to assess whether they would be suited to the field of Medicine in the future.

 By the end of this course, students will have:

 The table below gives an indication of the subject areas that will be covered in each day’s lecture and seminar.
 Although every effort has been made to ensure accuracy, please note that topics and timings may be subject to change.

 |Monday||Lesson 1: Instructions, global health issues||Lesson 14: The nervous system (in health)|

 |Lesson 2: The NHS, the major organs||Lesson 15: The nervous system (in disease)|

 |Lesson 3: The heart (in health)||Lesson 16: Diabetes (an introduction)|

 |Tuesday||Lesson 4: The heart (in disease)||Lesson 17: Oncology (an introduction)|